Dariush Mehrjui: The Cycle 1973–1978

-Film career after the Iranian Revolution 1979–present
+Film career after the 1979 Iranian Revolution

 The Iranian Revolution had been ongoing since 1978 through strikes and demonstrations.
 The Iranian monarchy collapsed on 11 February 1979 when guerrillas and rebel troops overwhelmed troops loyal to the Shah in armed street fighting.
 Iran voted by national referendum to become an Islamic Republic on 1 April 1979, and to approve a new theocratic constitution whereby Khomeini became Supreme Leader of the country, in December 1979.

-Mehrjui has stated that he, "enthusiastically took part in the revolution, shooting miles of reels of its daily events."
+Mehrjui stated that he, "enthusiastically took part in the revolution, shooting miles of reels of its daily events".
 After the revolution, the censorship of the Pahlavi regime was lifted, and for a time, artistic freedom seemed to flourish in the country.
 It was reported that the Ayatollah Ruhollah Khomeini saw Gaav on Iranian television and liked it, calling it "very instructive" and commissioning new prints to be made for distribution.
 However the Khomeini government would go on to impose its own rules for censorship in Iran, specifically laws that were in accordance to Islamic law.
 It was also required that a government official be present during the shooting of all films.

 Mehrjui then directed Hayat-e Poshti Madrese-ye Adl-e Afagh (The School We Went to) in 1980.
 The film stars Ezzatollah Entezami and Ali Nassirian and is from a story by Fereydoon Doostdar.
 The film was sponsored by the Iranian Institute for the Intellectual Development of Children and Young Adults, whose filmmaking department was co-founded by Abbas Kiarostami.
 The film, seen as an allegory for the recent revolution, is about a group of high school students who join forces and rebel against their authoritative and abusive school principal.
 Film critic Hagir Daryoush criticized both the film and Mehrjui as propaganda and a work of the new regime more than Mehrjui himself.